Letter from Utopia

-I can pass you no blueprint for Utopia, no timetable, no roadmap.
-All I can give you is my assurance that there is something here, the potential for a better life.
+I can pass you no blueprint for Utopia, no timetable or roadmap.
+All I can give you is my assurance that there is something here, the potential for a much better life.

 If you could visit me here for but a day, you would henceforth call this place your home.
-This is the place where you belong.
+The place where you belong.
 Ever since one hairy creature picked up two flints and began knocking them together to make a tool, this has been the direction of your unknown aspiration.
-Like Odysseus you must journey, and never cease to journey, until you arrive upon this shore.
+Like Odysseus you must journey, and never cease journeying, until you arrive upon this shore.